 A dynamic multi-agent model of the financial system.
 The interbank network structure does not always affect financial stability and central bank liquidity provision can stabilize the interbank market in the short-run only.

 The amount of (financial) regulation has increased significantly over the past decades.
 But has regulation really become more complex?
-We propose to use measures of software complexity to provide a more nuanced answer to this question and apply our measures to Basel I and the Dodd-Frank Act.
+We propose to use measures of software complexity to provide a more nuanced answer to this question and test our measures empirically for a range of financial regulations.

-January 2023.
-"Contagious Zombies" (with Christian Bittner and Falko Fecht) [abstract] [paper]
+Update.June 2025.
+"Contagious Zombies" (with Christian Bittner and Falko Fecht) [abstract] [paper] - Revision requested, Journal of Financial Stability

 Particularly weak German banks make use of the ECB's long-term refinancing operations to evergreen exposures to zombie firms.
 These firms, in turn, obtain more trade credit from other firms.